Project manager: IT infrastructure project management

 Infrastructure PMs are responsible for managing projects that have budgets from a few thousand dollars up to many millions of dollars.
 They must understand the business and the business goals of the sponsor and the capabilities of the technology in order to reach the desired goals of the project.
 The most difficult part of the infrastructure PM's job maybe this translation of business needs / wants into technical specifications.
 Oftentimes, business analysts are engaged to help with this requirement.
 The team size of a large infrastructure project may run into several hundred engineers and technicians, many of whom have strong personalities and require strong leadership if the project goals are to be met.

 Due to the high operations expense of maintaining a large staff of highly skilled IT engineering talent, many organizations outsource their infrastructure implementations and upgrades to third-party companies.
 Many of these companies have strong project management organizations with the ability to not only manage their clients projects, but to also generate high quality revenue at the same time.

+Social science research project manager

+Project managers in the field of social science have many of the same skills as their counterparts in the IT industry.
+For example, project managers for the 2020 United States Census followed program and project management policies, framework, and control processes for all projects established within the program.
+They managed projects designed as part of the program to produce official statistics, such as projects in systems engineering, questionnaire design, sampling, data collection, and public communications.
+Project managers of qualitative research studies must also manage scope, schedule, and cost related to research design, participant recruitment, interviewing, reporting, as well as stakeholder engagement.